 During the six months ended 30 June 2020, Mr. Axton Salim was appointed as a new Non-executive Director of the Company with effect from 25 March 2020.
-Mr. Blair Chilton Pickerell was appointed as a new INED of the Company, a member of the Finance Committee and the Corporate Governance Committee, all with effect from 25 March 2020.
+Mr. Blair Chilton Pickerell was appointed as a new INED of the Company, a Member of the Finance Committee and the Corporate Governance Committee, all with effect from 25 March 2020.

 The Corporate Governance Committee reviewed the Company's corporate governance practices in respect of the six months period ended 30 June 2020 to ensure its compliance with Listing Rules.
 This Committee is also tasked with the responsibility of overseeing Environmental, Social and Governance (ESG) reporting in compliance with Listing Rule requirements.
-As recommended by the Corporate Governance Committee, the Board approved the Company's 2019 ESG report for publication on the websites of the SEHK and the Company on 22 July 2020.
+As recommended by the Corporate Governance Committee, the Board approved the Company's 2019 ESG report for publication on the websites of The Stock Exchange of Hong Kong Limited (SEHK) and the Company on 22 July 2020.

-The Company has adopted its own Code on Corporate Governance Practices (the First Pacific Code), which incorporates the principles and requirements set out in the Corporate Governance Code contained in Appendix 14 of the Main Board Listing Rules (the CG Code).
+The Company has adopted its own Corporate Governance Code (the First Pacific Code), which incorporates the principles and requirements set out in the Corporate Governance Code contained in Appendix 14 of the Main Board Listing Rules (the CG Code).
 The First Pacific Code was updated from time to time to follow relevant amendments to the Listing Rules in order to strengthen the transparency and accountability of the Board and the respective Board committees to ensure that the Company is in line with international and local corporate governance best practices.